-The annotation of syntactic structure trees in our Year 1 English corpus is taken with few changes straight from Penn Treebank 2.
+The annotation of syntactic structure trees in our English newswire data is taken with few changes straight from Penn Treebank 2.
+The syntactic structure for the broadcast news data was annotated from scratch as part of this project.
 The accompanying documentation directory includes the following documents that describe the guidelines used in this annotation: